 - 1. Investigation: The VPSA will begin the investigation process.
-This process includes but is not limited to: scheduling a meeting with the person filing the complaint within five days of received documentation; schedule meetings with additional witnesses, faculty, or staff who have a connection to the concern, and review any additional material (i.e. e-mails, texts, photos, letters, etc.). - 2.
+This process includes but is not limited to: scheduling a meeting with the person filing the complaint within five business days of received documentation; schedule meetings with additional witnesses, faculty, or staff who have a connection to the concern, and review any additional material (i.e. e-mails, texts, photos, letters, etc.). - 2.
 Respondent Notification: After gathering all information, the VPSA will send a notification via College e-mail to the respondent.
 This notification will list the alleged violation(s) and the date/time for a formal meeting to review the respondent's explanation.
 The respondent can work with the VPSA to adjust the meeting time/date.
-However, the meeting must occur within ten days of sending the respondent notification. - 3.
+However, the meeting must occur within ten business days of sending the respondent notification. - 3.
 Respondent Meeting: The respondent will be formally made aware of the alleged violation(s) against him/her and encouraged to provide his/her recollection of events.
 The VPSA may question the respondent on specific points, related to the investigation.
 The respondent may not have anyone additional at the meeting unless approved by the VPSA.
 The only person able to contribute to this conversation would be the respondent.
-Any potential witnesses to support the respondent will have a meeting with the VPSA at a later time. - 4.
+Any potential witnesses to support the respondent will have a meeting with the VPSA at a later time.
+If a student wishes to have someone with them for support, they must inform the VPSA in advance and be aware that they cannot comment during the meeting. - 4.
 Administrative Resolution: At the conclusion of the respondent meeting and any final investigation meetings, the VPSA will draft an Administrative Resolution.
 The Administrative Resolution will contain the VPSA decision on responsibility for each violation and discuss any appropriate sanctions.
-The Administrative Resolution will be sent to the respondent via the College e-mail within five days of the respondent meeting.
+The Administrative Resolution will be sent to the respondent via the College e-mail within five business days of the respondent meeting and any additional investigation meetings (i.e. with witnesses or faculty/staff).
 The respondent will have 72 hours to respond to the Administrative Resolution.
-Should the respondent accept the decision, he/she will submit an e-mail acknowledging acceptance of responsibility and a final meeting with the VPSA will be scheduled to review the resolution sanctions and appropriate timelines. - 5.
-Appeal: Should the respondent not be satisfied of the decision; an appeal can be written to the College President within five business days of the delivered outcome from the VPSA.
-The President will only review appeals that bring forward any new information that was not brought forth in the investigation or proof of failure to follow due process described above.
+Should the respondent accept the decision, he/she will submit an e-mail acknowledging acceptance of responsibility and a final meeting with the VPSA will be scheduled to review the resolution sanctions and appropriate timelines.

+5. Appeal: An appeal can be written to the Vice President of Academic Affairs within five business days of the delivered outcome from the VPSA.
+The VPAA will only review appeals that bring forward new information that was not brought forth in the investigation or proof of failure to follow due process described above.
 Appeals cannot be made because a student dislikes the outcome.